Sweet Music

 We stand there in silence, looking at each other.

-“I remember so little about us,” I answer.
+“I remember so little,” I answer.

 “Tell me about our life together.”